labsyspharm/minerva-public-website/docs/usage/additional-customization.md

 The above example shows an interactive H&E lens over a multi-channel CyCIF image.
 Configuring this lens is a two-step process.

+#### Before you start, please note the following:
+1. The lensing works best when the H&E image and CyCIF image come from the same or adjacent sections.
+The differences of the tissue features become more significant as the distance between the sections grows.
+1. The alignment of the images are crucial for the final effect.
+For the following process to work, the two images need to have the same dimensions at a minimum.
+However, even with same size images, the features may require manual alignment.
+At the moment, we do not have a set procedure to recommend for the alignment process.

 ### Merging two stories

 First, follow the [Tutorial](./tutorial.html) twice: for your CyCIF image, then for your H&E image.
-Ensure two images are the same width and height.
+Ensure two images are the same width and height* (**See above*).
 Each process results in output formatted like [this example repository](https://github.com/thejohnhoffer/minerva-story-template/).
 From the "images/out" directory of the H&E output, copy the `HE-0_0__HE` folder to the "images/out" directory of the CyCIF output.
 Now, configure the CyCIF output's exhibit.json with this snippet added to the "Groups" list:

 ```
 {